alifur-rahman/GarmentsBridge/README.md

 ## ✅ Proposed Solution

-GarmentBridge empowers the supply chain through:
+GarmentsBridge empowers the supply chain through:

 ### 🔹 For Dealers:
 - Verified profiles with product listings